-Several skilled craftsmen, traders, artists, and poets moved from Central Asia to the Subcontinent and infused a new life into the philosophy, poetry, music and architecture of the Subcontinent, Central Asia has also played a significant role in the development of Islamic theological thought in the Subcontinent (especially the regions included in recent Pakistan).
-In the beginning of eighth Century several Muslim Sufis and saints came from Central Asia and with their efforts Islam spread all over the region.
-The names of Bukhari, Al-Khoresmi, Al-Farabi, Al-Beruni, Al-Ghazali, Nakhsqbandi and Akhmed Yasavi have been broadly renowned in the Muslim world.
-However, along with cultural, historical and religious ties, the trade interchange also strengthened owing to old Silk Route with (united) Indian merchant outposts in Kashgar, Yarkand, Kholan Maran and Qara-Shahr in Central Asia (www.google.com.pk\url?).
-In present scenario also the newly born Central Asian states have strong effects on South Asia particularly Pakistan.
-The significance of South Asia in general and Pakistan in particular (along with other factors) is its close geographical proximity with rich in-resources Central Asia because scarcity of gas and oil resources has developed a sense of urgency in West as well as US to seek new resources that Central Asian states offer in abundance (Mekenkamp, Tongeren and de Veen.
-2002).
+The Regions of South Asia and Central Asia have centuries old common historical legacy that is very well heeled and includes cultural, religious and economic ties and both India and Pakistan, the most momentous countries of South Asia are "highly conscious of their common heritage with Central Asia" (Reetz: Winter 1997,212).
+Caucasus, the mountain, had been a legendary abode of fairies in Urdu and Hindi literature of India and Pakistan.
+The ancient "nature of links between Central Asia and South Asia had probably been more cultural than political" (Reetz).
+However, " along with cultural relations, the trade interchange also strengthened owing to old Silk Route with (united) Indian merchant outposts in Kashgar, Yarkand, Kholan Maran and Qara-Shahr in Central Asia" (www.google.com.pk\url?).
+In existing scenario also the newly born Central Asian states have strong effects on South Asia.
+"The significance of South Asia (along with other factors) is its close geographical propinquity with rich in-resources Central Asia because paucity of gas and oil resources has developed a sense of urgency in West and the US as well to seek new resources that Central Asian states offer in abundance" (Mekenkamp, Tongeren and de Veen, 2002).